autonity/autonity-oracle/README.md

 #
 # The crypto data plugins are used to fetch realtime rate of crypto currency pairs: ATN-USDC, NTN-USDC, NTN-ATN and
 # USDC-USD.
 USDC liquidity is bridged to the Autonity public testnet from the Polygon Amoy testnet via a bridge service.
 USDC is used as the quote currency for ATN-USDC and NTN-USDC markets which provides
-# open and free data access for the pcgc_cax plugin, the NTN-ATN price is computed by pcgc_cax plugin from the price
+# open and free data access for the `testnet_dax plugin`, the NTN-ATN price is computed by `testnet_dax plugin` from the price
 # of ATN-USDC and NTN-USDC.
 So put the pcgc_cax plugin in your plugin directory, thus oracle server can discovery and
 # load it, otherwise your oracle node will be slashed.
 You don't need config the pcgc_cax plugin, as it use open and
 # free data source.